-Regardless of the original origin, ad hoc has come to mean for this purpose.
-It sounds so official (and kind of intimidating).
-As soon as you enter the business world, it is everywhere; all you hear around the water cooler are ‘ad hoc meetings’ regarding ‘ad hoc analysis’ for ‘ad hoc teams.’
+Regardless of the origin, ad hoc has come to mean 'for this purpose'.
+I don't know about you, but for me, the term 'ad hoc' sounds kind of official and intimidating.
+As soon as you enter the business world, it is everywhere; we have ad hoc meetings regarding an ad hoc analysis with our ad hoc team.

 The antonym in the business world is standardized reporting.
 Standardized reporting can be used as a base for creating an ad hoc report, but would require some adjustment to achieve the desired result.
 Most business intelligence reports or other auto-generated reports would be considered standardized reports.
 For instance, a sales pipeline report with the total dollar by sales stage would be considered a standardized report.

 Very often, ad hoc reporting requires some human touch.
 An analyst or subject matter expert needs to perform analysis to generate an ad hoc report.
 Not surprisingly, that analysis is referred to as ad hoc analysis, meaning the analysis is performed for a specific purpose.